Skip to main content

 Add attribute controls

-To add an attribute control to the item form, select its button, then choose the most suitable control type for your needs.
-Each one provides a different way for data to be entered and viewed (e.g. for a Text attribute, you might choose a standard Text input control or a Multiline text input control).
+To add an attribute to the item form, select its Add button, then choose a suitable control type.
+Each one provides a different way for data to be entered and viewed, e.g. for a Text attribute, you might choose a standard Text input control or a Multiline text input control.

 Control types